JnMik/google-cloud-and-kubernetes-cheatsheet/README.md

     gcloud compute instances list

-You should be able to use docker login at this moment
+You should be able to use docker login at this moment, this will give you access to your dockerhub images

     docker login